-Total Meme 17 min and objectives Sub-area Criteria (i) Institutional vision, mission, and national or regional needs The proposed programme's intended learning outcomes and goals are clearly formulated, and are in line with the institution's vision, mission and general strategic direction.
-The proposed programme's intended learning outcomes are linked to Namibia's national needs and goals (for example, as expressed in ETSIP within the context of Vision 2030), and/or regional needs. (ii) Subject- or discipline- specific requirements and programme level The proposed programme's intended learning outcomes are: comparable with subject- or discipline-specific requirements that generally apply nationally and inter-nationally in the same subject or discipline and/or professional practice at the same level (for example, at the level of a bachelor's degree, undergraduate diploma, etc.). digned with recent developments in the subject or discipline and/or professional practice. (iii) Additional requirement for professional programmes 4.
-In professional programmes, the intended learning outcomes of the proposed programme are: (i) based also on the professional requirements of the relevant profession. (ii) aligned with recent developments in the relevant profession.
+Sub-area Criteria (i) Institutional vision, mission, and national or regional needs The proposed programme's intended learning outcomes and goals are clearly formulated, and are in line with the institution's vision, mission and general strategic direction.
+The proposed programme's intended learning outcomes are linked to Namibia's national needs and goals (for example, as expressed in the Education and Training Sector Improvement Programme (ETSIP) within the context of Vision 2030), and/or regional needs. (ii) Subject- or discipline- specific requirements and programme level 3.
+The proposed programme's intended learning outcomes - (i) are comparable with subject- or discipline-specific requirements that generally apply nationally and internationally in the same subject or discipline and/or professional practice at the same level (for example, at the level of a bachelor's degree, undergraduate diploma, etc.). (ii) are aligned with recent developments in the subject or discipline and/or professional practice. (iii) Additional requirement for professional programmes 4.
+In professional programmes, the intended learning outcomes of the proposed programme - (i) are based also on the professional requirements of the relevant profession. (ii) are aligned with recent developments in the relevant profession.